Navbryce/CS4Projects/README.md

 # CS4Projects
-A Sample of my CS4 Data Structures Projects
+A Sample of my CS4 Data Structures Projects.

 # Highlights
 - Primes Project (Counts the number of primes in a range.
 Implements a segmented Sieve of Eratosthenes) -- Located in PrimesProject folder